Ph.D. University of Massachusetts

 - Congress and the Policy Process

 - Introduction to American National Politics

 - A River Runs Through It: The Literature and Craft of Fly Fishing (First Year Seminar)

-I am working on a journal article tentatively titled "Deep presidency: Toward a Structural Theory of a Sustainable Office - Obama and Beyond".
+I am working on a book tentatively titled "Deep presidency: Toward a Structural Theory of an Unstainable Office".
 It focuses on reimagining the presidency as a sustainable office in an era when the core concepts of economic growth, progress and national security need to be re-thought.

 Voices of Dissent: Critical Readings in American Politics, 9th ed., (New York: Person Longman, 2013).
 Co-edited with Joseph G. Peschek.